JoelRLL19/mms142-groupI-2023/README.md

 <p>Moreover, supporting the notion of financial unattractiveness are the uncertain and modest revenue potentials outlined by Christensen (1997).
 This aligns with the current market scenario and major industry participants.
 The research conducted by Frodell and Olivegren (2020) highlighted that few entities derive substantial profits solely from AR applications, particularly outside the realm of entertainment.
 This underscores the challenge of developing profitable business models for companies focusing exclusively on AR.</p>
+<p>In general, Augmented Reality (AR) holds significant promise for entering new markets, although it faces the tough requirement of providing accessible value propositions that are acceptable, even if not perfect, in some ways.
+AR's core revolutionary abilities to generate solutions within new dimensions will undoubtedly inspire society and drive further innovations, including sustainable ones.</p>

 <h1>Conclusion</h1>
 <p>Throughout the entirety of Group I's research, we learned that Augmented Reality (AR) stands as a transformative force, bridging the divide between the physical and digital realms.
 It enriches various sectors, revolutionizing industries, healthcare, education, entertainment, and even military applications.
 By intertwining real-world settings with digital overlays, AR enhances experiences and capabilities, showcasing its immense potential.</p>